winxene/testing-smart-secure-box/README.md

 The required code needed for testing the smart secure box.

-This is a small experiment done with my friends, Evania and Bintang.
+This is a small experiment done with my friends, Evania (@epaaa) and Bintang.